Genaker/CloudFlare_FPC_Worker/README.md

 CloudFlare(CF) CDN Worker Full Page Cache(FPC) Layer for Magento 2.
 It has become true.
 Now, it is Open Source and free.
-The original idea was the Shopify FPC cache from the CloudFlare CDN, AWS Cloud Front Lambda Edge S3 Buket, etc and it was part of our true Magento SaaS solution(Magneto)
+The original idea was the Shopify FPC cache from the CloudFlare CDN, AWS Cloud Front Lambda Edge S3 Buket, Akamai EdgeWorkers with Object Storage etc. and it is a part of our true Magento SaaS solution(Magneto)

 ![image](https://github.com/user-attachments/assets/1dcb535e-3d0d-4e0a-b399-9f331807420d)